-As mentioned above, where the originator, sponsor or original lender have not agreed between them who will retain the material net economic interest, the originator shall retain the material net economic interest.
+As mentioned above, where the originator, sponsor or original lender have not agreed between them who will retain the material net economic interest, the originator shall do so.
 Multiple applications of the retention requirements for any given securitisation are not allowed, and the material net economic interest may not be split among different types of retainers (nor, likewise, subject to credit risk mitigation or hedging).